nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format: Enter ``1`` to register.

+Note:
-Note: When keying in passwords, any white spaces in the passwords keyed in will be stripped.
+1. When keying in passwords, any white spaces in the passwords keyed in will be stripped.
+2. There can be patients with the same name and hence username.
+Thus, we allow the same username with 2 or more passwords to access different accounts.

 Expected Outcome:
 ~~~